Formation of planetary systems by pebble accretion and migration: Hot super-Earth systems from breaking compact resonant chains: Method

-where $r_{\rm P}$ denotes the semi-major axis of the planet, and $v_{\rm K} = \Omega_{\rm K} r_{\rm P}$. ${S_{{\rm peb}}}$ is a non-dimensional linear scaling factor of the pebble flux (see Eq. \ref{eq:Mdotpebble}). ${S_{{\rm peb}}=1}$ corresponds to an integrated pebble flux ${\rm I_{{\rm peb}} \approx 194~M_{\oplus}}$ beyond the snowline (see Figure \ref{fig:flux}).
-Of course, a disk with a higher/lower pebble flux could be simply associated with a disk with higher/lower metallicity (see Eq.
+where $r_{\rm P}$ denotes the semi-major axis of the planet, and $v_{\rm K} = \Omega_{\rm K} r_{\rm P}$. ${S_{{\rm peb}}}$ is a nondimensional linear scaling factor of the pebble flux (see Eq. \ref{eq:Mdotpebble}).
+In Eq. \ref{eq:SigmaPeb}, $\epsilon_{\rm P} =0.5$ represents the pebble sticking efficiency under the assumption of near-perfect sticking \citep{lambrechtsjohansen14}. ${S_{{\rm peb}}=1}$ corresponds to an integrated pebble flux ${\rm I_{{\rm peb}} \approx 194~M_{\oplus}}$ beyond the snow line (see Figure \ref{fig:flux}).
+It remains possible that a disk with a higher(lower) pebble flux could be simply associated with a disk with higher(lower)\ metallicity (see Eq.
 11 of \cite{lambrechtsjohansen14}).
-For simplicity, we assume an unique disk metallicity set equal to 1\% during the entire disk lifetime to model planet migration in all simulations.
-The same approach has been taken in our companion paper by \citet{bitschetal18c}.
+For simplicity, we assume a unique disk metallicity set equal to 1\% during the entire disk lifetime to model planet migration in all simulations.
+The same approach was taken in our companion paper by \citet{bitschetal18c}.

+We assume that the water component of pebbles crossing the snow line sublimates, releasing the rocky or silicate counterpart in the form of smaller dust grains.
+As the snow line moves inwards, the boundary between big (icy) and small (rocky) pebbles moves with the snow line.
+The Stokes number of icy pebbles is given by Eq. \ref{stokesnumber} in the drift-limited solution (dominant pebble size).
+We do not use Eq. \ref{stokesnumber} to calculate the Stokes number of silicate pebbles in the inner disk.
+Instead, we set the size of silicate pebbles to sizes of 1~mm which correspond to the typical chondrule sizes of ordinary chondrites \citep{friedrichetla15} in our nominal simulations.
+We then calculate the stokes number of 1mm silicate pebbles in the inner disk via the classical definition of Stokes number (instead of using Eq. \ref{stokesnumber}) as

+\citep[e.g.,][]{lambrechtsjohansen12} where ${\rm Rocky_{{\rm peb}}}$ and $\rho_{\rm rock}$ define the size and bulk density of silicate pebbles, respectively.
+The bulk density of silicate pebbles is assumed to be 5.5${\rm g/cm^3}$ in all simulations.
+Inside the snow line, the pebble flux is reduced by a factor of two to account for the sublimation of the water component of the pebbles ($\dot{M}_{\rm peb,rock} = 0.5\dot{M}_{\rm peb}$).
+We calculate the pebble surface density inside the snow line using the following equation.